ucn-triumf/ucndata/README.md

 But these can also be useful:

+* [the chopper module](docs/chopper.md) - redefinition for working with chopper data
 * [applylist](docs/applylist.md) - for working with sets of runs or cycles or periods.
 Does element-wise attribute access and operators
 * [datetime](docs/datetime.md) - convert timestamps to datetime objects and back